pivotal/docs-tap/getting-started.md

 * [Use Case 2 - **Binding an App Workload to a Service Resource across multiple clusters**](#services-journey-use-case-2)
 * [Use Case 3 - **Binding an App Workload directly to a Secret (support for external services)**](#services-journey-use-case-3)

-### <a id='services-journey-use-case-1'></a> Use Case 1 - **Binding an App Workload to a Service Resource**
+### <a id='services-journey-use-case-1'></a> Use Case 1 - Binding an App Workload to a Service Resource

-This first use case demonstrates the binding of a sample Application Workload to a RabbitMQ Cluster provided by the RabbitMQ Cluster Operator for Kubernetes.
+This first use case demonstrates the binding of a sample application workload to a RabbitMQ Cluster provided by the RabbitMQ Cluster Operator for Kubernetes.
 For more information, see the [RabbitMQ documentation](https://www.rabbitmq.com/kubernetes/operator/operator-overview.html).